yuxiaolejs/cs154-lab5-autograder/README.md

 # CS 154 Lab05 autograder v0.0.5
-Yes, it is an autograder for CS154, lab5
+Yes, it is an autograder for CS154, lab5.

+Notice: This script does not guarantee a 100% coverage, and it does not guarantee that your code is correct.
+It is only a tool to help you test your code.
+Please make sure you understand the test cases and the expected results.
+This script itself may contain bugs, and it may not be able to test all the edge cases.
+Please use it with caution.

 Requirement:
 - Python